Empty Nest

 “Sure.
 Just not with me.”

-“It’s not that—there's a lot to think about.”
+“It’s not that— there's a lot to think about.”

 “No, Axe.
 There’s no math, no analysis.
 It’s just you and me.
 If you’re hesitating then it’s because there’s something wrong with one of us— and you’re perfect, remember?”
+After feeding time, the cuttlefish lingered close to the surface of the water.

 :: Cassie.
 Attention! ::